htrajan/ht-drawsteel/Bestiary/Crawling Claw.md

 **2d10 + 2**

 - ✦ ≤11: 1 damage
-- ★ 12–16: 2 damage
+- ★ 12-16: 2 damage
 - ✸ 17+: 3 damage

-Effect: The crawling claw shifts a number of squares equal to the damage dealt.
+**Effect:** The crawling claw shifts a number of squares equal to the damage dealt.

 **Disorganized**